 ↑ The crystal wolf sculpture (by Swedish artist Mats Jonasson) was also a wedding gift, from an uncle who has sadly passed away. ↑

-↑ My collection on vintage Corelle dishes, in the pattern “Old Town Blue”.
-These were all thrifted, one piece at a time over the years, and I’d lost track of what I had.
+↑ Some of my collection of vintage Corelle dishes, these in the pattern “Old Town Blue”.
+They were all thrifted, one piece at a time over the years, and I’d lost track of what I had.
 So, getting them all out was a good way to figure out what pieces to look for and what to stop buying (dinner plates!) ↑

 ↑ I thrifted this children’s book just before Christmas.
 It’s from the early 60s and contains several little poems and awesome illustrations.
 I’ll show it in more detail in an upcoming “Thrift Store Finds” post. ↑